AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/SecureDataViews/Securing_Data_Views.md

 | Update access control | `ManageAccessControl` |

 ## Data access control
 The access control rights of each data item, such as a [stream](xref:sdsStreams) or [asset](xref:AssetsProperties), apply globally within OSIsoft Cloud Services, including within data views.
 When a data view [resolves](xref:ResolvedDataView) per-user, each [`Query`](xref:DataViewsQueries) is executed with the user's own permissions, honoring the access control configured for each data item.
-Read access to a data view does not affect the user's read access to (or even the visibility of!) any streams or assets.
+Read access to a data view does not affect the user's read access to (or even the visibility of) any streams or assets.

 When you inspect the _data items_ that resolve for a data view, you see only the data items that you have `Read` access to.

-Configuring access control for streams and assets is similar to data views.
+Configuring access control for streams and assets is similar to configuring data views.
 See the [Role-based access control](xref:accessControl), [streams](xref:sdsStreams), and [assets](xref:AssetOrAssetTypeAccessControlAPI) sections for more information.